dorven/nokia_task/README.md

 ### Compile and Run tests:
 I used googletest framework to test my code.
 If you want to execute the tests you have to install googletest framework.\
 https://google.github.io/googletest/primer.html\
-Then you can compile and execute the tests.
+You can compile and run the tests with the following commands.
+Please pay attention to to the location of the gtest folder and libraries.
 ```
 g++ TestMonitoringSystem.cpp -Wsign-conversion -Wall -Werror -std=c++20 -o TestMonitoringSystem ../gtest/googletest/build/lib/libgtest.a
 ./TestMonitoringSystem
 ```

 ### ManualTester usage:
 Manual tester is just a helper what I used to test the MonitoringSystem class.
-I included it because it might be useful for testing but it is not part of the solution.
+I included it because it might be useful for testing.
 It can be compiled and executed with the following commands:
 ```
 g++ ManualTester.cpp -Wsign-conversion -Wall -Werror -std=c++20 -o ManualTester